priyankadhikari/RAG-4300/README.md

 ```

 ## Analyzing Results
-After running the experiments, you can analyze the results in `experiment_results.csv`:
+After running the experiments, you can analyze the results using the data visualizations in `data_visualizations.ipynb`:

 ```bash
 # Example: visualize results with the provided code